berlinrs/berline.rs/_posts/2025-10-02-rust-berlin-on-location.md

 <p>The meetup location for this edition is our backup space <strong>in Moabit, in the IN-Berlin e.V.'s community and presentation room</strong> for up to 25 people.</p>
 <p>Our new home-base meetup location in Mitte, which you might be familiar with from the August and September editions, is <strong>not available this time</strong>.</p>
 <p>As our group might eventually outgrow the locations' size limit, we are low-key looking for bigger locations.
-If you know a fitting location, then please let us know in our Signal group!
+If you know a fitting location, then please let us know in our Zulip chat!
 Another workable way might be to split the meetup into smaller, interest-specific sub-groups instead.</p>

 <h2>Accessibility</h2>